Wisconsin Debt Relief

 Wisconsin's Economic Picture

-While Wisconsin's credit is good, many residents still struggle to make ends meet, as the average consumer debt is $82,730, primarily due to mortgage and student loan debt.
-When compared to the average household income of $87,773, it can take a long time to pay off debts after accounting for all other normal expenses.
-As such, pursuing debt relief options can be a great strategy to alleviate debts and give residents a fresh financial start.
+While Wisconsin's financial situation is stable, many residents still struggle to make ends meet, with an average consumer debt is $85,579.
+When compared to the median household income of $75,670, it can take a long time to pay off debts after accounting for all other normal expenses.
+Pursuing debt relief options can be a great strategy to alleviate debts and give residents a fresh financial start.

 How Does Debt Relief Work in Wisconsin?